Mrrvm/os_lusiadas_2/content/index.md

 - should I use references by white authors? should i use Portuguese propaganda documents? or official sources such as [[Código do trabalho dos indígenas nas colónias portuguesas de África]]?

 ### thought log
-26/02/2025 - I feel like there has to be an overarching narrative, and this is preventing me from starting with the material.
+**26/02/2025** - I feel like there has to be an overarching narrative, and this is preventing me from starting with the material.
 Reading everything first, rather than just doing.
 For fear of bad results.
 Thinking that there has to be a connection between the meaning of each chapter and the sources I use.
 Or that I have to somewhat follow the chapters, and what that means.
 What my position as the writer means, also scares me.

+**28/02/2025** - After getting some feedback yesterday, I am now certain that rewriting this book has to mean using exactly the same structure, syllable count, verses, stanzas.
+Rewriting it into a different structure means using it as bibliography, as reference, for a new work.
+That's not the point.
+The point is a cancellation of the original, a retelling of our history, of what actually happened and its contemporary consequences, a database for black lusophone literature.
+A big part of Os Lusíadas success comes from its pedantic, and daunting structure - the fact that someone decided to write so much and for so long in this structure is seen as a great feat.
+How can I strip it of its enchantment if I don't follow the same structure?
+It leaves room for doubts, it leaves room to say "yes, okay you can criticise it, but Os Lusíadas is still a beacon of national identity for it's epic poem structure".
+I realised I want massive collaboration as well.
+Not just for me to rewrite it by myself, but to have actual contemporary ex-col/diaspora voices rewriting it as well.
+To have different languages - Badiu, Kimbundu (that originates many "slang" words in portuguese), papiamento, ... as many as possible.
+As many authors as possible, writers, poets, rappers, musicians, film makers, visual artists, anyone ...
+Lastly, Os Lusíadas 2 is a terrible name.
+Looking for others.